Frustrated by your wholesale business? You’re not the only one.

 Zell is feeding retailers into her Wholesale-O-Matic.
 She knows her submissions are good and that part of the machine is working properly, but she’s still not getting an avalanche of wholesale orders.

 Instead she’s receiving a lot of annoying feedback from shopkeepers about it not being the right time, or only buying at trade shows.
 Let me tell you something

 When retailers find a product they’re excited about, they’re on it like a badger on jam.

-It doesn’t matter a jot.
+It doesn’t matter.
 If your lovely thing gives them that “YES!” feeling, they’ll get back to you.

 True, we might not be able to make an order there and then, but we won’t let a dead-cert product pass us by.

 Which brings us back to the pipeline.
 If your submission is in the best shape it can be and you’re still not getting orders, two things might be happening.